wwong4374/rewards-points/README.md

 The service should be able to add point transactions with a specific payer and date, spend points in chronological order (oldest first), and return point balances for each payer.
 A payer is a company that has partnered with the shopping app, such as Coca Cola or Lays.

-For additional information, see the Additional Details section at the bottom of this Readme.
+For additional information, such as an explanation of how points are spent in chronological order, see the Additional Details section at the bottom of this Readme.

 # Installation
 First, fork and clone this repo, then navigate to the repo on your local drive.